Phone-GWP-group

 Custom size packaging can also reduce the costs and time associated with void fill, which also has environmental benefits

-An intelligent designer will be able to produce designs that include integrated cradles or locators that hold you product in place during transit, ensuring it is well protected but also that you can forget about needing to source void fill products for good.
+An intelligent designer will be able to produce designs that include integrated cradles or locators that hold your product in place throughout transportation, ensuring it is well protected and that you can forget about sourcing void fill products for good.

-Whilst really a separate topic to reducing costs, a value-added service that most competent packaging designers should be able to offer is that of reducing transit damage.
+Whilst really a separate topic from reducing costs, a value-added service that most competent packaging designers should be able to offer is reducing transit damage.

-It should be possible to analyse your packaging material, structural design, the product to be packaged and the supply chain processes, and identify ways to eliminate damage and returns.
+It should be possible to analyse your packaging materials, structural design, the product to be packaged, and supply chain processes, and identify ways to eliminate damage and returns.

 Damage prevention